moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

 - Warning: validateDOMNesting(...): <thead> cannot appear as a child of <div>.
 ```

-For the sake of simplicity and to be more explicit, all examples that come after are based on the `<table />` element.
+For the sake of simplicity and to be more explicit, all examples from now on are based on the `<table />` element.

 Back on the benefits.